Term vs Whole Life Insurance

 Difference 1: Policy Features

-Monthly premium payments tend to be considerably more affordable Monthly premium payments tend to be considerably more expensive
+Monthly premium payments tend to be more affordable | Monthly premium payments tend to be more expensive |

 Difference 2: Costs

-The cost of a policy is undoubtedly a huge factor in making your decision.
+The cost of a policy is undoubtedly a huge factor in your decision.
 So let’s cut to the chase: Whole life insurance costs up to 15 times more than term life for the same amount of coverage.

 That’s because whole life insurance provides lifelong coverage and also includes that “cash value” savings component.
 It’s a more complex financial product, while term insurance is just straightforward coverage for a certain number of years.